It’s easy to find a transcription service online.

 Time stamps are inserted in a transcript where the transcriptionist can’t understand a word.
 They’re usually in [hh:mm:ss] format and are helpful while editing.

 Time codes are periodic codes placed on a transcript (say every minute or every 3 minutes etc.).
-Time codes are also placed on transcripts of video footage.
+These are helpful for research for e.g. when you’re trying to locate where in on a recording a specific dialog took place.

 Discuss your requirement with the transcription service to ensure they put in the right stamps/codes.

 Many transcription services provide free online space for uploading files.
-If they don’t, you can use online file transfer services such as yousendit.com, sendthisfile.com, etc.
+If they don’t, you can use online file transfer services such as hightail.com, sendthisfile.com, etc.

 Using securing online storage for sharing files is highly recommended if you’re concerned about the safety of your data.